bioe498/bioe498pj.hw3/README.md

  * Lactose is the preferred carbon source for *L. lactis*.
  * Casamino acids are a nitrogen source made from digested soy protein.
  * Nisin is a peptide that induces expression of the acetoin production pathway.
+ * The units of the response variable (acetoin titer) are mg/L.

 ### Setup